Lake Thingvallavatn – Brown Trout & Arctic Char

 Lake Thingvallavatn is the largest „natural” lake of the country with an area of 83,7 km².

-The brown trout in the lake, whose origin can be traced to Britain has been one of the most talked-about freshwater fish in Iceland.
+The native Lake Thingvallavatn “ice age brown trout” has rightly earned worldwide acclaim but has always been one of the most talked-about freshwater fish in Iceland.
 Its fame primarily based on the large size.

 Thingvellir was declared a national park in 1930.
 In the last few decades, research has made it clear that Thingvellir is a natural wonder on an international scale, with the geologic history and the bio system of lake Thingvallavatn forming unique entity, a magnificent showcase.

 The Thingvellir area is part of a fissure zone running through Iceland, being situated on the tectonic plate boundaries of the Mid-Atlantic Ridge.
 The faults and fissures of the area make evident the rifting of the earth’s crust.